Transferring disentangled representations: bridging the gap between synthetic and real images: Evaluating the quality of disentanglement

+OMES \textit{(Overlap Multiple Encoding Scores)} is an intervention-based metric measuring the quality of factor encoding in the representation while providing information about its structure: we measure \textit{modularity}, analyzing how the FoVs overlap, and \textit{compactness}, detecting and quantifying how a factor is encoded in the dimensions of the representation.

-{ Given an image \(X\), \(\Phi\) is its mapping into a \(d-\)dim. latent disentangled space, \(\Phi(X) = r \), \( r \in \mathbb{R}^d \).
+{ Given an image \(X\), with \(\Phi\) its mapping into a \(d-\)dimensional latent disentangled space, \(\Phi(X) = r \), \( r \in \mathbb{R}^d \).
 We discard dimensions whose empirical standard deviation is extremely small (\(< 0.05\)), meaning that the dimensions are inactive \cite{wang2021posterior, dang2024beyond}.
 This leaves us with a subset of \(m \le d\) active dimensions, to which we will refer in the following. }